ultrabug/py3status/doc/README.md

 `$HOME/.i3/py3status/` or you can specify additional directories using `--include` when you run py3status.

-You need to tell py3status about your new module so in your `i3status.conf` add
+You need to tell py3status about your new module, so in your `i3status.conf` add:
 ```
 order += "hello_world"
 ```

 Then restart i3 by pressing `Mod` + `Shift` + `R`.
 Your new module should now show up in the status bar.

 ####How does it work?

-The `Py3status` class tell py3status that this is a module.
+The `Py3status` class tells py3status that this is a module.
 The module gets loaded. py3status then calls any public methods that the class contains to get a response.
 In our example there is a single method `hello_world()`.

 ####The response